Glenn-v-W/nlp-ue4-example/README.md

 To try out this example project, all you need to do is:

-[ADD PLUGINS]
+1. Download and extract this project

+2. Download and add [tensorflow-ue4 plugin](https://github.com/getnamo/tensorflow-ue4-examples/releases) to \Plugins

+3. Download and add [nlp-ue4 plugin](https://github.com/Glenn-v-W/nlp-ue4) to \Plugins

-1.    download GoogleNews-vectors-negative300.bin (3.39 GB!) from https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing
+4.    download GoogleNews-vectors-negative300.bin (3.39 GB!) from https://drive.google.com/file/d/0B7XkCwpI5KDYNlNUTTlSS21pQmM/edit?usp=sharing

-2.    add GoogleNews-vectors-negative300.bin to \Content\Scripts in your project
+5.    add GoogleNews-vectors-negative300.bin to \Content\Scripts in your project

 (This file is too large to upload to github, so this is the only way to make it work!)